 Because I do understand.
 I get it.
 You’re not just a label or a diagnosis.
 And while most people just can’t seem to understand what coping with anxiety and depression is like, I do.

-I get it because I have lived most of my life just coping with anxiety and depression.
+I get it because I have lived most of my life learning how to cope with anxiety and depression.
 I am finally doing more than that.
 I’m learning to control it, instead of allowing it to control me.
 I even wrote about 12 things I learned from my journey with anxiety and depression.

 Is it easy?